 Host an auction to fundraise.
 Plan and get donated auction items.
 Invite the public to attend.
 Stage on a weekend.
 Hire a professional auctioneer.
 Auctions are among the most profitable fundraisers.

 Challenge local sports pubs to create trivia teams and stage a live competition.
 Create a large trophy that will rotate to an annual winner.
 Have a local TV sports announcer act as emcee.
-Have judges panel be the answer authority.
+Have a judges panel be the answering authority.
 Entry fees and participant and sponsor donations.